 Should I try group therapy or a support group?

-What do I need: a support group or group therapy?
+What do you need, a support group or group therapy?
 It can be tricky to figure out exactly what the differences are between the two.
 After all, they’re both groups focused on talking, aren’t they?
 Can they really be that different?

 Joining any kind of group to share personal struggles and experiences can feel daunting, but speaking with others who have or are experiencing similar issues can offer a lot in return.
 Knowing what different ways each type of group may work can help you find the best method of support for you.
 It’s good to remember: it’s ok to try different options.
 It’s all about finding what works best for you, not sticking with a single option that you think should work for you.